 Cost factors we review before quoting

-- • Accessibility of the unit within the home
+- • Accessibility of the unit in historic homes

 - • Complexity of the combustion safety testing required